andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-22-Basics of Electrochemical Double Layer Models.md

 $$C_{GC}=(\frac{2z^2e^2n_i^0\epsilon_r\epsilon_0}{kT})^{\frac{1}{2}} cosh(\frac{z\epsilon\Psi_{Metal}}{2kT})$$

 where basically the main take away is the capacitance is now dependent on the applied potential at the metal.
 I will later show that the capacitance shows a parabolic dependence on the applied potential.

+I have provided a link to a Google Colab notebook that [models both the potential and capacitance profile as you vary the parameters in a Gouy-Chapman Model.](https://colab.research.google.com/drive/1NcmwJLPKYepk0BG2QO3KDmuZQJKYKbv7?usp=sharing)

 ### Limitations
 The Gouy-Chapman model has several following limitations: